awjans/awjans.github.io/essays/artificial-nonintelligence.md

 ### 12. Documenting code

 Documentation?
 What is this documentation of which you speak.
-Klingons do not document their code.
+Klingon's do not document their code.

 But seriously, the AI suggestions are wordy and repetitive.
 I have found that it is better to write the documentation myself.